kaplanoah/svg_generator/README.md

 The **dynamic values** section is for variables to hold things like the size of nodes, the distance between nodes, and the font size of labels.

-The **functions for drawing diagrams** section should hold functions for things like drawing binary trees or drawing arrows.
+The **drawing functions** section should hold functions for things like drawing binary trees or drawing arrows.

 If you need multiple similar diagrams, add a function for each diagram in `diagramFunctions`.